sjones4/ats-deploy/README.md

 Maintenance playbooks support operations of a previously deployed cloud.

-* Add a new node controller by installing software and registering
+* Add a new node controller
-* Remove a node controller by deregistering and uninstalling software
+* Remove a node controller
-* Passivate a node controller to prevent it from launching instances
+* Passivate a node controller (to prevent it from launching instances)
-* Activate a node controller to allow it to launch instances
+* Activate a node controller (to allow it to launch instances)
 * Evict running instances from a node controller

 ### Adding or removing nodes

 Maintenance playbooks use the same inventory as the initial deployment.
+Adding a node will install all the required software, and register the node, while removing the node will deregister the node, and remove the software.
 For the add/remove node playbooks some inventory changes should be made as follows.